-- announcement of actions by the FDA or foreign regulatory authorities or their respective advisory committees regarding our, or our collaborators' currently pending or future application(s) for regulatory approval of our product candidate(s) or new indications for our marketed products; - announcement of submission of an application for regulatory approval of one or more of our product candidates or new indications for our marketed products; - progress, delays, or adverse results in clinical trials; - · announcement of technological innovations or product candidates by us or competitors; - fluctuations in our operating results; in particular, net product sales of, and profits from, EYLEA and, if any of our product candidates or our new indications for our marketed products receive regulatory approval, net product sales of, and profits from, these product candidates and new indications; - market acceptance of, and fluctuations in market share for, our marketed products, especially EYLEA, and whether these factors, including our net products sales, underperform, meet, or exceed the expectations of investors or analysts; - third-party claims that our products or technologies infringe their patents; - third-party challenges to our patents in the European Patent Office and in the U.S. Patent and Trademark Office; - public concern as to the safety or effectiveness of any of our marketed products or product candidates or new indications for our marketed products, including EYLEA, ZALTRAP, or ARCALYST for the prevention of gout flares in patients initiating uric acid-lowering therapy; - pricing or reimbursement actions or decisions by government authorities or insurers affecting the coverage or reimbursement of any of our marketed products or competitors' products; - our ability to raise additional capital as needed on favorable terms; - · developments in our relationship with collaborative partners; - · developments in the biotechnology industry or in government regulation of healthcare; - large sales of our Common Stock by our executive officers, directors, or significant shareholders; - · arrivals and departures of key personnel; and - · general market conditions.
+- announcement of actions by the FDA or foreign regulatory authorities or their respective advisory committees regarding our, or our collaborators' currently pending or future application(s) for regulatory approval of our product candidate(s) or new indications for our marketed products; - announcement of submission of an application for regulatory approval of one or more of our product candidates or new indications for our marketed products; - progress, delays, or results in clinical trials of our or our competitors' product candidates or new indications for marketed products; - announcement of technological innovations or product candidates by us or competitors; - fluctuations in our operating results; in particular, net product sales of, and profits from, EYLEA and, if any of our product candidates or our new indications for our marketed products receive regulatory approval, net product sales of, and profits from, these product candidates and new indications; - market acceptance of, and fluctuations in market share for, our marketed products, especially EYLEA, and whether these factors, including our net products sales, underperform, meet, or exceed the expectations of investors or analysts; - third-party claims that our products or technologies infringe their patents; - third-party challenges to our patents in the European Patent Office and in the U.S. Patent and Trademark Office; - public concern as to the safety or effectiveness of any of our marketed products, EYLEA, ZALTRAP, or ARCALYST, or product candidates or new indications for our marketed products;

+- pricing or reimbursement actions or decisions by government authorities or insurers affecting the coverage or reimbursement of any of our marketed products or competitors' products; - our ability to raise additional capital as needed on favorable terms; - developments in our relationship with collaborative partners; - developments in the biotechnology industry or in government regulation of healthcare; - · large sales of our Common Stock by our executive officers, directors, or significant shareholders; - arrivals and departures of key personnel; and - general market conditions.